axisgroup/design-process/5-Prototype/README.md

 #### Tumult Hype

-A good alternative to raw HTML & CSS is to use [Hype](http://tumult.com/hype/) with which you can quickly record and genreate interactive animations to show how users will interact with dashboards.
+A good alternative to raw HTML & CSS is to use [Hype](http://tumult.com/hype/) with which you can quickly record and generate interactive animations to show how users will interact with dashboards.
 Here's a quick [overview of prototyping using Hype for prototyping](https://blog.prototypr.io/the-leader-in-digital-prototyping-6d392e0df7a).
 The [Design Sales and Marketing website](http://richsimon.x10host.com/DE_v19.html) was built with Hype.

 #### HTML & CSS